|

 Herzog was waiting for him, with Elladan already wrapped in an

-old blanket.
-Wolfram placed the elf on the cart and covered him
+Wolfram placed the elf on the cart and covered him with vegetables.

 "I will return tomorrow for my advance," he said.

-Then he wheeled the handcart back down Broad Street, back through
+Then he wheeled the cart back down Broad Street, back through

-the market place and right up to the castle gatehouse.
-A few casual
+the market place, and right up to the castle gatehouse.
+A few

-glances around the market place had told him that no one was paying
+casual glances told him that no one was paying him any particular

 He would enter the castle by his usual route, through the drains

-and the privy shaft, and spend the night selecting his next victim
+and the privy shaft, and spend the night choosing his next victim

 The handcart had been standing outside the castle gates for at